 Scholarly Activity

-At Stony Brook Children's, we as pediatricians are committed to advancing our field through the pursuit of scholarship.
+At Stony Brook Children's, we are committed to advancing the field of pediatrics through the pursuit of scholarship and research.
 We are extremely proud of the research accomplishments of our residents during their training and beyond.
 Our graduates are poised to enter their careers as fantastic clinicians, scholars, and advocates for children's health!

 Introduction to Scholarly Activity at Stony Brook Children's